-The Unicode Standard, Version 5.2, is synchronized with ISO/IEC 10646:2003 plus its first six published amendments.
+The Unicode Standard, Version 6.0, is synchronized with the second edition of ISO/IEC 10646.
+The second edition of the third version of ISO/IEC 10646 consolidates all of the repertoire additions from the published eight amendments of ISO/IEC 10646:2003.
 These include the first two amendments listed under Unicode 5.0, plus the following:

 - Amd.
 3: Lepcha, Ol Chiki, Saurashtra, Vai, and other characters - Amd.
 4: Cham, Game Tiles, and other characters - Amd.
 5: Tai Tham, Tai Viet, Avestan, Egyptian Hieroglyphs, CJK Unified Ideographs Extension C, and other characters - Amd.
-6: Javanese, Lisu, Meetei Mayek, Samaritan, and other characters
+6: Javanese, Lisu, Meetei Mayek, Samaritan, and other characters - Amd.
+7: Mandaic, Batak, Brahmi, and other characters - Amd.
+8: Additional symbols, Bamum supplement, CJK Unified Ideographs Extension D, and other characters